 Your privacy is important to us.
 The City of Hamilton and Tourism Hamilton are committed to protecting the privacy of all visitors to our site and will make every attempt to build users’ trust and confidence in the Internet by promoting the principles of disclosure.
-Therefore, this document is being provided to explain our online information practices.
+Therefore, the below is being provided to explain our online information practices.
 These guidelines have been developed with the recognition that Internet technologies are rapidly evolving, and accordingly, guidelines are subject to change.
 Any such changes will be posted on this page.

-This document will include information about the following:
+This page includes information about the following:

 - What information this site gathers/tracks about you

 - What this site does with the information it gathers/tracks

 - With whom this site shares the information it gathers/tracks

 There are two types of information that can be gathered on any website:

 Aggregate Information is anonymous data that Web sites use to diagnose problems, administer the sites, gather broad demographic information and help improve the quality of the Web pages.
 Examples of aggregate information may be your domain name (i.e. “XYZ.com”), the type of browser or operating system you are using or your IP address.

 None of this information is connected with your Personally Identifiable information.

 Personally Identifiable Information is any information that personally identifies you.
 It can be your first and last name, your email address, your home address, or your telephone number.
 This information is typically gathered in a feedback form, a request for service form, an order form and so on.
 This information is used to communicate with you to fulfill your requests for products, programs, services or general information.
 The City of Hamilton will not use this information for any purpose other than to carry out the services we are performing on your behalf.